Tommy Joe Martins

-Thomas Joseph Martins (born December 7, 1986) is an American professional stock car racing driver.
-He competes part-time in the NASCAR Xfinity Series, driving the No. 45 Chevrolet Camaro for Alpha Prime Racing.
+Thomas Joseph Martins (born December 7, 1986) is an American professional stock car racing driver and owner.
+He competes part-time in Asphalt Super Late Model competition, driving the No. 44 Chevrolet Camaro for Alpha Prime Racing.

 Racing career

 Martins began his racing career at the age of five in karting in his native Mississippi.
-After financial issues caused him to have to quit racing at 16, he attended the University of Mississippi seeking a degree in journalism.
+After financial issues caused him to have to quit racing at the age of sixteen, he attended the University of Mississippi seeking a degree in journalism.
 During his sophomore year, he resumed competition, driving in Sports Car Club of America-sanctioned events.

 Choosing to pursue a racing career, Martins joined Nashville-based Baker Curb Racing, then moved to family-owned Martins Motorsports to compete in the NASCAR Camping World Truck Series, running five races between 2009 and 2011.
 He had one truck and an old engine from Roush Racing.
 After moving to the ARCA Racing Series on a limited basis, Martins returned to NASCAR in 2014, and planned to run the full Nationwide Series schedule.
 However, the plans fell apart, and Martins did not race in 2015.
-In 2016, Martins purchased the owners points of Billy Boat Motorsports' No. 15 truck with plans to run the full 2016 Truck schedule.
+In 2016, Martins purchased the owner points of Billy Boat Motorsports' No. 15 truck with plans to run the full 2016 Truck schedule.

 Martins ran his own No. 44 truck for the duration of the 2016 season.
-He ran 20 races, failed to qualify at Homestead-Miami Speedway and recorded a best finish of 15th at Michigan International Speedway; however, he missed the Alpha Energy Solutions 200 at Martinsville Speedway after wrecking his truck in qualifying and his spot on the grid was taken by Austin Wayne Self.
+He ran twenty races, failed to qualify at Homestead-Miami Speedway and recorded a best finish of fifteenth at Michigan International Speedway; however, he missed the Alpha Energy Solutions 200 at Martinsville Speedway after wrecking his truck in qualifying and his spot on the grid was taken by Austin Wayne Self.
 He also maintained a blog throughout the 2016 season chronicling his journey that gained notoriety within the NASCAR community.
 His largest blog post was about how the financial situation in NASCAR needed to change.

 For 2017, Martins paired up with another family team, Brandonbilt Motorsports, to split the 2017 schedule in the 44 truck.
 At Daytona International Speedway, Martins was hired to drive the No. 99 Chevrolet for MDM Motorsports, where an early crash relegated him to last in the 32-truck field.
 Martins would be in the No. 44 truck next week, finishing 23rd at Atlanta.
 On April 14, 2017, it was announced that Martins would return to the Xfinity Series, bringing his family team to compete for nine races in the No. 45 Chevy.
 Despite initially planning to begin his schedule at Bristol Motor Speedway, the team withdrew from the weekend due to concern about rain canceling qualifying and preventing the team from attempting to make the race.
 Martins stepped away from the Truck team to focus on Xfinity and later moved to B. J. McLeod Motorsports to run a partial Xfinity schedule.